 How do you get it?

-Though the details are not yet clear, the account suggests that as the ram saved Isaac from death, so Jesus the Lamb of God, by his sacrifice at the same place, can save us from the power of death.
+Though the details are not yet clear, the account suggests that as the ram saved Isaac from death, so Yeshua the Lamb of God, by his sacrifice at the same place, can save us from the power of death.